SimonScholz/simonscholz.github.io/content/tutorials/gatling-performance-testing/gatling-performance-testing.md

 }
 ```

+The code consist of delays and error responses on purpose to see these later in in the report.
+The `/availability` endpoint expects a product id to return availability information about certain products.

-Then we'd place a `productIds.csv` file inside the `src/gatling/resources` folder to feed the Gating simulation with dynamic product ids.
+Therefore we'd place a `productIds.csv` file inside the `src/gatling/resources` folder to feed the Gating simulation with dynamic product ids.

 ```csv
 productId